What size pet urn to choose?

 The next size step is likely to be the most common for dog owners and that is the Large pet urn.
 At Green Meadow Memorials, the minimum size of the Large pet urn is 100 cubic inches, which makes it suitable for dog breeds up to 100 pounds.
 This includes breeds like Golden Retrievers, Labradors, German Shepherds and dogs of similar size.

 For the largest Pets, there is the Extra Large pet urn that typically holds 190+ cubic inches and is suitable for all dog breeds and nearly all pets.
 Even though there are not that many dog breeds that need this extra sized urn, it is a popular size for dogs of all sizes because of the additional room that it has for items such as collars or favorite toys.
 Additionally, the Extra Large size allows for the largest engraving space as well.
+Dog urns truly come in a multitude of sizes to meet the needs of all breeds.

 Do people really buy pet urns?